ankrh/BPM-Matlab/README.md

 ### Who do I talk to?
 This repository is part of the DTU "biophotonics" team.
-The main responsible is Anders Kragh Hansen: ankrh@fotonik.dtu.dk
+The main responsibles are Anders Kragh Hansen: ankrh@fotonik.dtu.dk and Madhu Veettikazhy: madve@dtu.dk